|Nutritional Guidelines (per serving)|

 Chocolate pudding needn't come in a box or a tub!
 Much like pancakes, somehow the food industry has convinced many people that this relatively easy-to-make treat requires way more skill and time that the average person could dream to muster.
 Nothing could be further from the truth.
 This recipe is an easy way to make your own wholesome, homemade old-fashioned chocolate pudding.
 It needs time to chill after you make it, so be sure to factor that in if you're making it for a party.

 Want your pudding extra chocolate-y?
 Simply stir in the optional melted chocolate at the end.
 Want to dress it up?
-Dollop on a bit of freshly whipped whipped cream.
+Dollop on a bit of freshly whipped cream.
 Make things a bit more adult by stirring in 2 tablespoons of amaretti or brandy before serving.

 In a medium saucepan, whisk together the sugar, cocoa, and cornstarch.
 Whisk in about 3/4 cup of the milk.
-Whisk it until it is completely and utterly smooth and all the cocoa and cornstarch are fully dissolved into the milk.
+Whisk until it is completely and utterly smooth and all the cocoa and cornstarch are fully dissolved into the milk.
 It should look like a very smooth brown paste.

-- Transfer the mixture to individual serving bowls or a single large bowl.
+Transfer the mixture to individual serving bowls or a single large bowl.
 Cover the surface of each pudding with plastic wrap or waxed paper (press the wrap onto the surface to keep a skin from forming on the pudding) and chill at least 3 hours and up to 3 days.
 Serve chilled or allow to come to room temperature.